 How much protein per day?

 So how much is that?
-Recently, researchers Robert Morton, Chris McGlory and Stuart Phillips conducted a research review to find out how much protein was needed for optimum muscle protein synthesis to maximize resistance training-induced skeletal muscle hypertrophy.
-In english, that means they figured out how much protein you need to get bigger and stronger muscles from your strength training.
+Researchers Robert Morton, Chris McGlory, and Stuart Phillips conducted a research review to find out how much protein was needed for optimal muscle protein synthesis to maximize resistance training-induced skeletal muscle hypertrophy.
+In English, that means they figured out how much protein you need to get bigger and stronger muscles from your strength training.

 Here is a breakdown of their recommendations: